-- (a) The opposite parties are directed to pay the complainant the amount of Rs.60,00,000/-/-(Rupees Sixty Lakhs) received from the complainant, with interest thereon @8% per annum from 18-12-2012, the date of Exhibit A-1 agreement and A-2 receipt, till the date of realisation; - (b) The opposite parties are directed to pay Rs.7,00,000/-(Rupees Seven Lakhs) as compensation towards the mental agony and hardships suffered by the complainant, with interest thereon @8% per annum from the date of filing this complaint, till date of payment. - (c) The opposite parties shall further pay an amount of Rs.50,000/-(Rupees Fifty Thousand) as costs of this litigation.
+- (a) The opposite parties are directed to pay the complainant the amount of Rs.60,00,000/-/-(Rupees Sixty Lakhs) received from the complainant, with interest thereon @8% per annum from 18-12-2012 the date of the agreement exhibit A-2 and receipt, till the date of realisation; - (b) The opposite parties are directed to pay Rs.7,00,000/-(Rupees Seven Lakhs) as compensation towards the mental agony and hardships suffered by the complainant, with interest thereon @8% per annum from the date of filing this complaint, till date of payment.

-(d) All the above amounts shall be paid within a period of one month from the date of receipt of a copy of this judgement, failing which all the amounts shall carry interest @9% per annum.
+(c) The opposite parties $\,$ shall further pay an amount of Rs.50,000/-(Rupees month from the date of receipt of a copy of this judgement, failing which all the amounts shall carry interest @9% per annum.